Allaman/knowledge.rootknecht.net/pages/01.home/make-windows-10-more-linux-like/item.md

 Now the question is how to get the best Linux like experience on a Windows 10[^3] machine specifically how to get the best shell experience and the tools that I am used to.

-I want to describe some Windows tweaks and software and three ways of getting a more Linux like experience on your Windows 10 machine:
+I want to describe some Windows tweaks and three ways of getting a more Linux like experience on your Windows 10 machine as follows:

 1. A combination of a virtual machine running Linux and a local SSH client
 2. The Windows Subsystem for Linux basically a compatibility layer for running linux binaries (ELF)
 3. Tweak and enhance the Powershell

-## Built-in Windows
+## Built-in Windows Tools

 Windows 10 finally has built-in functionality that is available on Linux since my beginning: **virtual desktops** and a **clipboard manager**!

-You can access the clipboard manager by pressing `Win + r`.
+You can access the clipboard manager by pressing `Win + v`.
 Although it is not as powerful as some Linux managers it is a start.
 Also have a look at [ditto](https://ditto-cp.sourceforge.io/) for a replacement.

 Virtual desktops are crucial for my workflow!
 I use them to structure my apps and keep my applications organized on different desktops.
 Unfortunatley, the shortcuts for interacting with virtual desktops are not customizable out of the box.
 [Virtual Desktop Enhancer](https://github.com/sdias/win-10-virtual-desktop-enhancer) fills the gap and allows me to create more "home row friendly" shortcuts.